Waqar53/Flappy-bird/README.md

-# Flappy-bird
+# [Flappy Bird Game]
-This is my First JavaScript game !
-I enjoyed every part of the build and learned alot through this Project
+This is the my first JavaScript! game .